Russian Teen Eco-activists Fight For Future As Risks Mount - UrduPoint

 Environmental groups in Russia not linked to the government -- those like Egor's -- have long faced pressure from authorities.

-And since an unprecedented crackdown on dissent launched after Russia's full-scale military intervention in Ukraine, their future is in doubt.
+And since an unprecedented crackdown on dissent was launched after Russia's military intervention in Ukraine, their future is in doubt.

 Russia has outlawed the work of Greenpeace and the World Wide Fund for Nature, branding them and dozens of other Western-linked groups "undesirable".